rafasacaan/simplest_ideas/README.md

 CONSTRAINTS are on your side!

-Writing your ideas might be the very step to make them come true.
+Writing your ideas might be the very first step to make them come true.